kliftonyale/tcd10/_program/schedule.md

 ## Celebration at El Bastión
 ### 6PM--9PM
-With remarks by Marina Shareef (Alice Yard)
+With remarks by Marinna Shareef (Alice Yard)